Skip to Main Content

 What are electronic databases, and why use them?

-Databases also allow you to discover information which is not available through Summon, including a wider range of articles, conference papers, reports and other useful documents.
+Databases also allow you to discover information which is not available through Library Search, including a wider range of articles, conference papers, reports and other useful documents.
 This is important when conducting a systematic literature review, or working on a highly specialised research topic.
-Some articles on databases will not be available to read in full-text, but if essential, you can request an article as an inter-library loan.
+Some articles on databases will not be available to read instantly in full-text, but if essential, you can request an article as an inter-library loan.

 How do I access electronic databases?